1. What is magnet fishing?

-With the MMS-C-Y0 and MMS-D-Y0 magnets secured to the end of a rope, we tossed the magnets in hoping to grab the opener.
+With the male and female stud mounting magnets MMS-C-Y0 and MMS-D-Y0 secured to the end of a rope, we tossed the magnets in hoping to grab the opener.
 These magnets are strong, or we’re lucky, because we were able to grab the opener easily on the first toss.
 It works!

 Granted, this was in shallow water.
 On such a sunny day, we could see the opener lying on the bottom.
 Still, it’s proof that magnets like these are a handy way to pick up a dropped object.

 Next, we tossed the bigger magnets off the end of the dock, searching for whatever we could find.
 On one of our first throws, we captured a big pipe elbow and a large fishing hook.
 The heavy, rusty pipe was an easy grab for the powerful magnets.
 A few snails nestled inside the pipe came along for the ride.

 Magnet fishing from a boat

 To cover more distance, we set out in kayaks to drag the magnets across more lake-bottom.
 With the magnets dangling on 50+ feet of rope, we went hunting for treasure on the bottom of the lake.

 The experience wasn’t completely problem-free.
 When going by a rocky area, the magnet and rope sometimes got caught in the rocks.
 In a kayak, it was easy to back up and go yank the magnet out.
 In a motorboat, we might have simply broken the rope.

 There’s lots of stuff sitting on a lake bottom that could trap a magnet on a rope.
 Be careful, but also be prepared to lose a magnet.